|TABLE OF CONTENTS|

 (1) Capital expenditures for general purpose equipment, buildings, and land are unallowable as direct charges, except with the prior written approval of the NIH awarding IC or pass-through entity.

-(2) Capital expenditures for special purpose equipment are allowable as direct costs, provided that items with a unit cost of $5,000 or more have the prior written approval of the NIH awarding IC or pass-through entity.
+(2) Capital expenditures for special purpose equipment are allowable as direct costs, provided that items with a unit cost of $25,000 or more, or that relate to a change in scope, have the prior written approval of the NIH awarding IC or pass-through entity.

 (3) Capital expenditures for improvements to land, buildings, or equipment which materially increase their value or useful life are unallowable as a direct cost except with the prior written approval of the NIH awarding IC, or pass-through entity.
 See Depreciation for rules on the allowability of depreciation on buildings, capital improvements, and equipment.
 See also Rental Costs of Real Property and Equipment.

 (4) When approved as a direct charge pursuant to items (1) through (3) above, capital expenditures will be charged in the period in which the expenditure is incurred, or as otherwise determined appropriate and negotiated with the NIH awarding IC.